j2store/userguide/variable_relations.md

 ![Relations](product_variable_relations.png)

 * In this tab page, relations are set for Upsells and Cross sells
-* An ***upsell*** is to get the customer to spend more money – buy a more expensive model of the same type of product, or add features / warranties that relate to the product in question.
+* An ***upsell*** is to get the customer to spend more money – buy a more expensive model of the same type of product considered for purchase.
-* A ***cross-sell*** is to get the customer to spend more money buy adding more products from other categories than the product being viewed or purchased.
+* A ***cross-sell*** is to get the customer to spend more money buy adding more products from other categories, additionally, along with the product intended for purchase.
 * **Example**:
     The terms cross-sell and upsell are often used interchangeably because, let’s face it, this gets confusing.
 Say the customer is viewing a Laptop with 2GB/500GB for $500.